abhiraj1027/SCSS-project/README.md

-# Snake Game
+# SCSS Image Carousel

-A classic Snake game implemented using JavaScript, HTML5, and CSS3, featuring smooth controls, dynamic gameplay, and engaging user interaction.
+An elegant, animated image carousel built with SCSS and Flexbox, featuring smooth transitions, dynamic highlights, and modular styling for easy customization.

 ## Features

-- Responsive and intuitive controls ensuring smooth gameplay
+- Animated carousel with custom SCSS animations and effects
-- Real-time score tracking and increasing difficulty to enhance player challenge
+- Responsive design using Flexbox and flex-grow for dynamic image sizing
-- Lightweight and easy to integrate into any web project
+- Clean, maintainable SCSS codebase suitable for integration into any project

 ## Technologies Used

-- JavaScript
+- SCSS (Sass)
-- HTML5 Canvas
+- CSS Flexbox
-- CSS3
+- CSS animations

 ## Usage

-Use arrow keys or on-screen controls to navigate the snake and consume food items to grow longer without colliding with walls or itself.
+Simply customize the SCSS variables to change colors, sizes, and animation speeds as needed.

 ## Contribution

-Contributions are welcome!
-Feel free to fork, submit issues, or open pull requests.
+Contributions and suggestions are welcome.
+Please fork the repo and submit a pull request.